This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 - limit or control production, market outlets, market access, technical or technological development or investment; or

-- perform an act of bid rigging.4
+- perform an act of bid rigging.3

 As with other jurisdictions, the prohibition on anti-competitive agreements in Malaysia applies not only to formal contracts, but also to any arrangement or understanding, whether or not legally enforceable, including ‘concerted practices’.
-The term ‘concerted practices’ is defined broadly to include any form of coordination between enterprises that knowingly substitutes practical cooperation for the risks of competition, and includes any direct or indirect communication between the enterprises, the object or effect of which is either to influence one or more enterprises’ conduct or even merely to disclose an enterprise’s contemplated course of conduct in circumstances where such disclosure would not have been made under normal conditions of competition.
+The term ‘concerted practices’ is defined broadly to include any form of coordination between enterprises that knowingly substitutes practical cooperation for the risks of competition, and includes any direct or indirect communication between the enterprises, the object or effect of which is either to influence one or more of the enterprises’ conduct or even merely to disclose an enterprise’s contemplated course of conduct in circumstances where such disclosure would not have been made under normal conditions of competition.
 Thus, conceivably, a public announcement by an enterprise concerning its pricing strategy or the way it would compete in the market could give rise to a concerted practice if the announcement has the object or effect of influencing competitor behaviour in the market.

 An enterprise that is a party to a prohibited agreement may claim relief from liability if it establishes all of the following: